HwWobbe/DefinitiveData-DeltaAlerts/README.md

 # ...
 Public

 # 2024 quickLinks
-## re-view of CurbSide in conjunction with Xememex/ & GeoSpatialH & Df:API(s) & SqLite
+## re-view of CurbSide with Xememex/ & GeoSpatialH & Df:API(s) & SqLite
 ### decide how to re-structure this textual information to
 #### exploit the capabilitie of DebateGrapgh
 #### googleDocs: (collaborative editing) < googleKeep (easy Notes)